Kaposi’s sarcoma and HIV

 Having visible KS lesions can be upsetting.
 Nonetheless, they may develop very slowly without causing any serious complications.
 If KS is confined to the skin or lymph nodes without causing any swelling, it usually responds very well to treatment with anti-HIV drugs.

-Infection with HHV-8, the virus which causes KS, is widespread among gay men and in African countries.
+Infection with HHV-8, the virus which causes KS, is widespread among gay and bisexual men and in African countries.
 The virus can be found in saliva and may be passed on during sex, including through wet kissing, oral sex, and using saliva as a lubricant during sex.
 It can also be spread when adults pre-chew food for infants.
 There isn’t a vaccine to prevent HHV-8 infection.

 Generally, KS is a rare cancer in people who don’t have HIV.
 Nonetheless, cases do occur in HIV-negative people, particularly in people who take medications that suppress the immune system (such as corticosteroids).
 It is also one of the most common cancers in African countries, with large numbers of cases in people who don’t have HIV.